IsabelGP/boot-camps/outlines/pyGlet-GameMechanics.md

     1. Straight lines

-    2. A circular trajectory
+    2. Circular trajectories

     3. Harmonically, based on how far the circle is displaced from the center of the graphics window

 *  Split out the makeCircle() function so that it lives in a new file called 'simpleShapes.py', and figure out how to construct a module so that can run pyGlet-draw.py by simply including a line which reads "import simpleShapes"

 * Change simpleShapes.py so that rather than calling the makeCircle() function, you have a circle class, which should include data (radius, center positions, and vertex lists), as well as functions (to update position).
 Now you should be able to modify pyGlet-draw.py to instantiate various circle objects (e.g. circle1 = circle(...)).
-The position of a circle (e.g., circle1) can then be updated using a command like "circle1.updatePosition()"
+The position of a circle (e.g., circle1) can then be updated using a command like "circle1.updatePosition()"...
+If you're unsure on how to make classes, don't worry, we'll be discussing them in further detail.

 * If you're really motivated, try and write a new class that draws a new shape (e.g., triangle, square, octagon, ellipse, rectangle, etc.)